 In order to determine the host range of the water hyacinth planthopper in the United States, 106 plant species including 12 from the family Pontederiaceae were used during no-choice oviposition and nymph transfer testing (Tipping et al. 2011).
 The water hyacinth planthopper was able to use Eichhornia paniculata (Spreng.), Solms, and Pontederia cordata as hosts; however survivorship was low relative to the target host.
 During the nymph transfer experiments, individuals failed to mature on Pontederia cordata and those that did mature on Eichhornia paniculata failed to produce a second generation (Tipping et al. 2011).

 Under laboratory conditions, the water hyacinth planthopper causes extensive damage to water hyacinth, eventually leading to the plant's decline (Figure 5).
 As the insect's density reaches >100 insects per plant in the laboratory, the plant dies.
 Using sucking mouthparts to penetrate plant tissues and suck up nutrients, the water hyacinth planthopper causes chlorosis of the petiole and leaf.
 The wounds created during feeding facilitate fungal ingress, further contributing to impact on the plant (Sutton et al. 2016).
 In field conditions, the impact of water hyacinth planthopper feeding does not mirror those observed under laboratory conditions.
-The degree to which Megamelus scutellaris negatively affects water hyacinth may have been an artifact of the experimental design.
-Field densities are much lower than 100 insects per plant and are closer to five insects per plant (Tipping, unpublished data).
+The degree to which Megamelus scutellaris negatively affects water hyacinth may have been an artifact of the rearing design.
+Field densities are much lower than 100 insects per plant and are closer to five or <5 insects per plant (Tipping, unpublished data).
 The observed differences in densities between field observations and laboratory experiments is attributed to the propensity for the water hyacinth planthopper to disperse and predation and parasitism of the planthoppers.
-There is also a decrease in fitness caused by interspecific competition by Neochetina spp.
-(Foley, unpublished data).
-The preferred feeding sites of adult Neochetina spp. overlap with the preferred egg-laying sites of the water hyacinth planthopper.
+Parasitism of Megamelus scutellaris by a native egg parasitoid, Kalopolynema ema (Schauff and Grissell) (Hymenoptera: Mymaridae) is estimated to be between 0-26% in the field (Minteer et al., 2016).

 Moran PJ, Pitcairn MJ, Villegas B. 2016.
 First establishment of the planthopper, Megamelus scutellaris Berg, 1883 (Hemiptera: Delphacidae), released for biological control of water hyacinth in California.
 The Pan-Pacific Entomologist 92: 32–43.